 - Upsells that must be purchased at an outrageous cost

-- Very vague description of video training
+- A very vague description of video training

 - Unrealistic income claims